MicrosoftDocs/power-platform/power-platform/well-architected/security/segmentation.md

 For common patterns related to networking segmentation, see [Networking segmentation patterns](https://learn.microsoft.com/azure/well-architected/security/segmentation).

- **Tradeoff**: Network security controls are often expensive because they're included with the premium SKUs.
+ > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Network security controls are often expensive because they're included with the premium SKUs.
 Configuring rules on firewalls often results in overwhelming complexity requiring broad exceptions.

 Private connectivity changes architectural design, often adding more components such as jump boxes for private access to compute nodes.

 Because network perimeters are based on control points, or hops, on the network, each hop can be a potential point of failure.
 These points can have an effect on the reliability of the system.

- **Risk**: Network controls are rule-based and there's a significant chance of misconfiguration, which is a reliability concern.
+ > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Network controls are rule-based and there's a significant chance of misconfiguration, which is a reliability concern.

 For information about network controls, see [Networking and connectivity](https://learn.microsoft.com/azure/well-architected/security/networking).